emipa606/QuestionableEthicsEnhanced/README.md

 **Partially Compatible**
 * Races from Lord of the Rims by Jecrell - Races can be cloned, but won't have their racial bonus.
 Workaround - Add the racial hediff to your save file for the pawn.
 Looking into adding this information to genome templates in a future patch.
+* Warforged - Warforged pawns can't be cloned (they are robots that have no meat).
+See the GitHub issue for more details.

 **Incompatible**
 * Multiplayer